DylanCadena/DylanCadena/README.md

 👨‍💻 I am currently studying Systems Engineering.\
 💡 I like exploring new technologies and developing software solutions.\
-🌱 I'm on track to learning more about Web3, Microservice-Based Architecture, and Machine Learning.\
+🌱 I'm on track to learning more about Web3, Microservice-Based Architecture, and DevOps.\
 📄 Please have a look at my résumé for more details about me.